 My son was the 6th boy in a row to be born on my husband’s side of the family.
 It was pretty much fate for us to have a boy.
 His family doesn’t make girls.
 It is a trait of his family that we have all come to know and love.

 When I was pregnant, I was honestly scared about having a boy.
 I didn’t know much about being a “boy mom.”
 I was all glitter and hair bows growing up.
 I felt really unprepared to mother a boy.
 And it turned out to be true — I was really unprepared.

 There are lots of things that no one told me about being pregnant/being a parent.
 That is a whole other post though.
 What I do want to talk about are the things that no one told be about boys.

-No one told me that boys are destructive.
+No one told me that boys can be destructive.
 Obviously I expected that, but really, there are no bounds to what my son will do.
 The more dangerous, the more appealing it is to him.
-His newest thing, climbing onto high surfaces and walking off of them.
+His newest thing is climbing onto high surfaces and walking off of them.
 Like he is walking off of a plank.
 Subsequently giving me heart palpitations.

 No one told me that boys are bottomless pits.
 Literally.
 Bottomless.
 Pits.
 They eat everything.
 I sometimes wonder how far away Baylor is from being so full that he will vomit.
 He eats that much.
 I get sick watching him eat so much.
 I’m really worried for our wallets when he becomes one of those growing teenage boys.

 No one told me that having a son means that you are stuck with someone who looks and acts exactly like your husband.
 Now I never get a break from that guy (my husband)!
 Ha!